Piers Hemmingsen: The Beatles in Canada

-Published in 2016, The Beatles in Canada: The Origins of Beatlemania! examines in 476 pages the years 1963 and 1964, and is the first of a two-volume series.
+There are two volumes in The Beatles in Canada series of books.
+Published in 2016, The Beatles in Canada: The Origins of Beatlemania! examines in 476 pages the years 1963 and 1964.
 The book documents how Beatlemania took root in Canada before the United States, and has forewords by Beatles historian Mark Lewisohn and former Capitol Records of Canada executive Paul White.
 The latter provided Hemmingsen with information for the book, as did Beatle relatives, record pressing plant workers, radio station employees and others over the course of five years of research.

 While researching the book Hemmingsen learned of an 8 mm silent movie which captured the pandemonium taking place at Toronto's Maple Leaf Gardens on 7 September 1964, when the Beatles played two concerts there.
 It was filmed by former Toronto Argonauts football player Don McKenzie, who worked at the Gardens.
 In 2010 Hemmingsen bought the film from McKenzie's son, who included two reels of soundboard audio recordings that had been initiated by his father in 1965.
 They contained the Beatles' afternoon performance of 17 August 1965, as well as the opening acts and press conference.

-The second volume in the series, The Beatles in Canada: The Evolution 1964-1970, will be published later in 2025.
+The second volume in the series, The Beatles in Canada: The Evolution 1964-1970, was published in 2025.

-Other Work
+Other work

-Hemmingsen has compiled and published a discography of the Beatles' Canadian releases, and has contributed chapters to many of the Bruce Spizer books on the Beatles.
+Hemmingsen has compiled and published a discography of the Beatles' Canadian releases, and has contributed chapters to many of Bruce Spizer's books on the Beatles.
 He has written articles for British Beatles Fan Club Magazine, Goldmine magazine, and Record Collector magazine.

 In 2016 he co-curated When the Beatles Rocked Toronto, an exhibit at the St. Lawrence Market Gallery in Toronto Ontario.

 In 2024 he curated From Me to You: The Beatles in Canada 1964-1966, an exhibit that ran for almost a year at the National Music Centre in Calgary Alberta.

 Hemmingsen has lectured on the Beatles and has conducted walking tours in Toronto.

+In 2026, the Art Gallery of Ontario (AGO) presented Paul McCartney Photographs 1963-64: Eyes of the Storm, and Hemmingsen, described by the AGO as Canada's leading Beatles expert, provided material from his collection of Beatles ephemera for an adjacent installation, Beatlemania! in Toronto.
+This display underscored Toronto's position at the vanguard of Beatlemania in North America.